Yair Ariel • April-4-2017

 Ogilvy and Mathers has pegged 2017 as the year of Chat Bots.
 So QSR brands will also join the fun with bots of their own.
 These intelligent helpers will literally “talk” to customers through their favorite messaging app, help them book a table and even convey their menu choices beforehand so that the time you spend creating items from scratch is offset by the head start you get.

 Kiosk only Quick Service joints will also become more popular.
 People are adept at conversing with interfaces and they will in fact embrace ordering through a touch screen with enthusiasm.
 With the new Department of Labor rules about overtime, kiosks are one of the most effective changes that restaurants can make to streamline the order placement and delivery process.

 Should a Quick Service Restaurant adopt all the recommendations in this report?
 It is highly unlikely that a year will be adequate time to reflect on the trends and implement the suggestions.
 But joints must at least be aware of how their buyer preferences are changing so that they initiate projects that can make them future ready.

 With these insights every Quick Service Restaurant can understand why their order values or footfall is changing.
 They can take steps to eliminate the bottlenecks and better support progressive practices.

-BEAM by EyeClick is the future of VR and augmented reality.
+BEAM interactive projector game system by EyeClick is the future of VR and augmented reality.
 It is an award winning, no mess, innovative projection game system that engages children in Quick Service Restaurants through tailored games.
 BEAM helps brands provide a top-notch, no distraction dining experience to patrons and also encourages children to indulge in physical activities to work up a healthy appetite.
 To know more about the brand and the solution, contact 914-219-0279.